Fitting Barrier Shield

-Lay Barrier Shield across timber sub floors to increase the level of sound insulation with this type of floor construction.
-Sheets should be butted together ensuring no gaps are left.
-Install the mats right up to the edge of the room, the whole floor area should be covered.
-The mats do not require fixing to the sub floor.
-If you are converting a property or carrying out work that has to meet Building Regulation Part E you will have to glue the sheets down.
-Fix the mats to the sub floor with a floor grade adhesive or a spray adhesive.
+Lay Barrier Shield across timber subfloors to increase sound insulation with this type of floor construction.
+Sheets should be butted together, ensuring no gaps are left.
+Install the mats right up to the edge of the room; the whole floor area should be covered.
+The mats do not require fixing to the subfloor.
+If you are converting property or carrying out work that meets Building Regulation Part E, you will have to glue the sheets down.
+Fix the mats to the subfloor with a floor grade adhesive or a spray adhesive.

 Soundproof enclosures with Barrier Shield

 Use an adhesive to bond the Barrier Shield to the inside of the enclosure.
 Use Smart Tack adhesive to bond the material as this has excellent adhesion strength.
-Once the enclosure has bee lined with the mats fix the eggbox foam over the mats.
-The build up of the enclosure should be, the enclosure on the outside, the barrier mats applied to the inside of the enclosure and the eggbox foam over the barrier mats.
+Once the enclosure has been lined with the mats, fix the eggbox foam over the mats.
+The build-up of the enclosure should be the enclosure on the outside, the barrier mats applied to the inside of the enclosure and the eggbox foam over the barrier mats.

 Combining the two materials to the inside of the enclosure will increase the mass of the enclosure and absorb sound as it reverberates inside.
 This method of soundproofing is used for household pumps and cab be scaled up to larger pieces of machinery.